ElvisXZ/SwapMe/README.md

 This will install all dependencies.

-After having an android emulator from completing the NativeScript CLI installation instructions run:
+After creating an android emulator from completing the NativeScript CLI installation instructions, You'll need copy and paste the "google-services.json" file located in the main directy to platform\android\ and run:

 `tns run android`

-It will first fail.
-You'll need copy and paste the "google-services.json" file located in the main directy to platform/android/ and run:

-`tns run android`

-This will install and run on android emulator.
+This will install and run the app on android emulator.